haskellfoundation/tech-proposals/proposals/advisory-db/example.md

 # Optional: Classification of the advisory with respect to the Common Weakness Enumeration.
 cwe = [820]

-# Optional: a Common Vulnerability Scoring System score.
+# Mandatory: a Common Vulnerability Scoring System score.
 More information
 # can be found on the CVSS website, https://www.first.org/cvss/.
+# The committee will assist advisory authors in constructing an appropriate CVSS if necessary.
-#cvss = "CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H"
+cvss = "CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H"

 # Freeform keywords which describe this vulnerability (optional)
 keywords = ["ssl", "mitm"]